Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Plan to Follow Up Quickly

-As your webinar attendance increases, be sure you have a plan in place to manage the increased interest in your business.
+As your webinars’ attendance numbers grow, be sure you have a plan in place to manage the increased interest in your business.
 Chat with colleagues in sales or customer success and create a plan for following up with attendees and registrants.
 Don’t assume one group will take care of it.

 Start A Conversation

-Use the interaction you get through your webinar as a tool to start conversations with your attendees.
+Use the interaction you get through your webinar to start conversations with your attendees.
 Conversations can easily turn into conversions when done right.

-For example, you may not be able to answer all of the questions you get during a live webinar, but make sure you follow up and provide answers in the webinar Q&A or chat tools or through email after the webinar to drive engagement and build brand trust with attendees.
+For example, you may not be able to answer all of the questions you get during a live webinar, but making sure you follow up and provide answers in the webinar Q&A or chat tools or through email after the webinar can drive engagement and build brand trust with attendees.

-Your webinar should be just one tool you use to start conversations with your customers.
+Your webinar should be just one tool you use to interact with your customers.
 Look for other ways you can be in contact with them after the webinar ends.
-This is where your sales or customer success teams can step in and help turn the conversations you started into a mutually beneficial relationship.
+This is where your sales or customer success teams can step in and help turn conversations you started into mutually beneficial relationships.